mateuszniechwiej/MS-2-Quiz-game/README.md

 ### Images

 ## Acknowledgements
-* Udemy turtorial *"Build a Quiz App with HTML, CSS, and JavaScript"* created by James Quick
+* Udemy tutorial *"Build a Quiz App with HTML, CSS, and JavaScript"* created by James Quick
 *